DOREMUS-ANR/marc2rdf/README.md

 This tool consists of 4 components:

 1. **BNFConverter**: converts INTERMARC-XML records from BNF (Bibliothèque Nationale de France) in RDF triples.
-2. **BNFParser**: a parser of INTERMARC-XML records from BNF and displays them in MARC format.
-3. **PPConverter**: converts INTERMARC-XML and UNIMARC-XML records from Philharmonie de Paris in RDF triples.
+2. **PPConverter**: converts INTERMARC-XML and UNIMARC-XML records from Philharmonie de Paris in RDF triples.
-4. **PPParser**:  a parser of INTERMARC-XML and UNIMARC-XML records from Philharmonie de Paris and displayes them in MARC format.
+3. **MarcParser**: a parser of INTERMARC-XML and UNIMARC-XML records from BNF and Philarmonie.

 The class **Converter** is the "main" class to start converting MARCXML records in RDF triples.